Best CRF50 Mods For Adult Pit Bike

 Pit bikes are called pit bikes for a reason.
 They’re modified mini bikes, so they’re really too small for adults to ride comfortably.

-Replacing the stock seat with a tall seat makes a big difference, giving your legs a little more room to work with while riding.
+Replacing the stock seat with a tall seat (Amazon) makes a big difference, giving your legs a little more room to work with while riding.

 The stock footpegs are small and low performance because it’s a little kids dirt bike.
 Upgrading to wide footpegs gives you more stability and grip.